EchoBox

 Recording Starts automatically when you play MIDI notes

-Storage SD card with date/time stamped filenames
+Storage The SD card stores your files with date/time stamps

 Loops Seamless infinite loops with less than 2ms gap